The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Charles Rothen went on to publish at least four patents under his own name alone.
 The first one, CH 88223, a figure from which is shown here, was registered on 5 March 1920 and published on 16 February 1921.

 The case back and middle part in this design of Rothen's are made in one piece like the original Borgel screw case.
-The movement, with dial and hands, is carried in a carrier ring d somewhat like the Borgel screw case, but this assembly instead of screwing into the case simply drops into the case back, the pendant tube for the winding stem e passing through a slot cut into the side of the case.
+The movement, with dial and hands, is carried in a carrier ring d somewhat like the Borgel screw case, but this assembly instead of screwing into the case simply drops into the case back, the stem tube for the winding stem e passing through a slot cut into the side of the case.
 The upper part of this slot is closed by a tongue of metal f soldered to the stem tube.
 There is usually a cover over the back of the movement which snaps or presses onto the inner end of the carrier ring, this is not shown in the figure from the patent.
-For clarity I have coloured the ring d, pendant tube e and tongue of metal f, which are all soldered together to form one part, in red.
+For clarity I have coloured the ring d, stem tube e and tongue of metal f, which are all soldered together to form one part, in red.

 Charles Rothen Patent CH88223

 The bezel c carrying the crystal screws onto the case from the front, in a way somewhat reminiscent of the original Borgel case, but in this design by Rothen the carrier ring holding the movement does not rotate with the bezel.
 This design provided an alternative to the original Borgel case which was possibly easier to manufacture, and which because the movement does not need to rotate to be screwed into or out of the case, did not need the split stem arrangement of the original Borgel case and therefore could accommodate stem set movements.
-However, it was not so well sealed as the original Borgel screw case, the tongue on the pendant tube sealing the gap in the case side rather less than perfectly.
+However, it was not so well sealed as the original Borgel screw case, the tongue on the stem tube sealing the gap in the case side rather less than perfectly.
 The inner cover over the back of the movement was no doubt introduced to improve this.
 It seems that this design was not very successful because examples occur much less frequently than the original type Borgel case.

 The picture of one of these cases shows the slot in the side of the case and the tongue of metal soldered to the stem tube to close the slot.
 The movement simply drops into the case and is positioned and secured by the screw on bezel, unlike the swing ring case described next where the movement is hinged to the case.